RogueTensor/bitagent_subnet/README.md

 - The minimum requirements for a miner are determined by the resources needed to run a competitive and performant tool calling LLM.

 ### BitAgent
-This repository requires python3.10 or higher.
+This repository requires python 3.10 or higher.
 To install and get running, simply clone this repository and install the requirements.
 ```bash
 git clone https://github.com/RogueTensor/bitagent_subnet